 Does Texas Allow Medical Cannabis Use?

 Cannabis can be used to treat several medical maladies, including epilepsy, cancer, and post-traumatic stress disorder (PTSD).
 While medical cannabis is available, it is heavily regulated and must be used under the supervision of a doctor registered with the Texas Department of Public Safety.
-Under the Texas Compassionate Use Program, approved patients can access certified physicians who can prescribe and dispense low-THC cannabis oil for medical purposes.
+Under the Texas Compassionate Use Program, approved patients can access certified physicians who can prescribe medical marijuana and dispense low-THC cannabis oil for medical purposes.

 Is CBD Legal in Texas?

 Cannabidiol, usually referred to as CBD, is a compound made from hemp.
 Proponents claim it can help with several everyday conditions, including headaches, joint pain, and anxiety.
 It is legal for businesses to sell CBD in Texas, and individuals may possess and use it as long as the THC level is below the 0.3% threshold.